mkclev3/machines-that-think/README.md

 <h2> An AI Attempt </h2>

 Now, AI will put forth it's valiant effort at creating art that doesn't suck.
-All of these analysis might end up being kinda one-note, because I don't think my conclusion that the AI isn't creating art is going to change with different images made the same way and with the same two programs.
+All of these analyses might end up being kind of one-note because I don't think my conclusion that AI isn't creating art (so therefor no one is the artist) is going to change with different images made the same way and with the same two programs.